 Sherry is sweet and spicy and brings a wonderful complexity to most Whiskies.
-The ones included in this list are some of the best examples of just how well sherry and Whisky can go together.
+The Sherry matured Whiskies included in this list are some of the best examples of just how well Sherry and Whisky can go together.

 Also published on Medium.